PatrickJTaylor/exa-amd/docs/source/tutorial.rst

 6. Run the Workflow
 ---------------------

-Once everything is configured, run the full exa-AMD workflow from a logind node of Perlmutter:
+Once everything is configured, run the full exa-AMD workflow from a login node of Perlmutter:

 .. code-block:: bash